The Last Books was founded by Phil Baber and Snejanka Mihaylova in 2012.

 Join our mailing list for occasional updates:

-John Wilkinson’s Wood Circle and Keston Sutherland’s Scherzos Benjyosos have been reviewed by Mark Scroggins at Hyperallergic.
+A review by Mark Scroggins of John Wilkinson’s Wood Circle and Keston Sutherland’s Scherzos Benjyosos has been published on Hyperallergic.

 On Wood Circle: “Wilkinson’s … distortions of syntax and vocabulary continue to jolt readers into an awareness of how slick and commodified the language of most self-expression has become in what Adorno called an ‘administered world’. … Wood Circle balances a delicate lyrical sensibility with an acute awareness of the responsibilities that the poet, as denizen of late capitalism, cannot escape through a vacation in the woods.”